Burns Beck Moss

 Know before you go

 There is a level waymarked circular footpath around the eastern side of the reserve with sections of boardwalk and bridges crossing the wet areas (0.9km/0.6miles).
 Update July 2020 - a section of footpath has been closed for repair.
 The circular route is currently not in operation.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round

 Best time to visitApril to August